zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 [autoscaling groups with multiple instance types]: https://aws.amazon.com/blogs/aws/new-ec2-auto-scaling-groups-with-multiple-instance-types-purchase-options/
 [correctly detect]: https://github.com/kubernetes/autoscaler/issues/1133

+## Job pods are considered unmovable

+The upstream version treats Job pods as replicated ones, which means can be terminated and moved to other nodes.
+For long-running jobs, this can result in major delays in completion (if they would complete at all) and lots of wasted duplicate work.
+As a result, our fork treats Job pods as unmovable.

 ## Backoff settings are customisable

 Upstream version of the autoscaler uses hardcoded settings for managing node backoff.
 Unfortunately, the current